apetbrz/budget-app-project/notes.md

 ### 10/16/24

 I've got the threads hooked up to account login/registration!!!
 It's so nice to see it work, where when you log in it spawns a new thread that loads your budget data from the database into memory, and can send it to you when needed!
 This is really coming together!

+### 10/22/24

+I put some timers all over the place, to log how long each thread takes.
+I've still got to figure out how to time the full incoming->outgoing message latency, but that'll come soon.
+I need to finish hooking up user commands to use budgeting functions on the loaded user data.
+After that, I think I can call the project "functional" lol.